sarthak1095/AI-Powered-Test-Automation-Framework/README.md

 # AI-Powered-Test-Automation-Framework
 A scalable, AI-powered test automation framework combining Python, Behave BDD, and Playwright — enhanced with Generative AI tools like ChatGPT and OpenAI API to create, refine, and optimize test scenarios.
 Includes UI &amp; API test automation, CI/CD integration with Jenkins, Allure reporting, and secure QA practices.

-Sure!
-Here’s a technical yet clear README.md draft for your **AI Powered Test Automation Framework** repo based on all the info you provided:

----

-# AI Powered Test Automation Framework

 ## Overview

 This repository contains an AI-powered Behavior-Driven Development (BDD) test automation framework built with **Python**, **Behave**, and **Playwright**.
 The framework leverages OpenAI’s language models to **automatically generate Gherkin scenarios** and test code, enabling faster and smarter test creation.
 It supports both **UI automation** and **API testing**, with integrated reporting via **Allure**.